ADHD Adult Assessment

 Comprehensive ADHD assessment and treatment for adults.
 Expert diagnosis meeting NICE guidelines, with personalised treatment plans including medication management and ongoing support.

 Eton Psychiatrists specialises in comprehensive ADHD assessment and treatment services for adults.
-We address a critical gap in mental health care: many individuals experience lengthy NHS wait times (up to 10 years in some areas) for ADHD evaluation, despite effective treatments existing with approximately 70% response rates.
+We address a critical gap in mental health care: many individuals experience lengthy NHS wait times (up to years in some areas) for ADHD evaluation, despite existing very effective treatments.

 Why ADHD Assessment Matters